LeonTrii/Playground/Certificates/README.md

 ## freeCodeCamp user: @icantfindmyspider

 I started coding on July 28th, 2021 with freeCodeCamp!
 My certificates for those will be in this file.
-Although they are not good, the projects for FCC are stored on CodePen: https://codepen.io/icantfindmyspider.
-The projects I have on my GitHub are much better.
+The projects for FCC are stored on CodePen: https://codepen.io/icantfindmyspider.